Bemmel

-Bemmel is a town in the eastern Netherlands, in the province of Gelderland.
+Bemmel (/nl/) is a town in the eastern Netherlands, in the province of Gelderland.
 It is located in the Betuwe region, and falls under the municipality of Lingewaard.
 The town is situated between the major cities of Arnhem and Nijmegen, and is bordered by the Waal river in the south.
 Bemmel has a population of 12,161 (as of 1 January 2020).

 History

 The former municipality of Bemmel merged in 2001 with the former municipalities Huissen and Gendt.
 In 2003 this merged municipality was renamed Lingewaard.
 The municipal building of Lingewaard is located in Bemmel.

 From 1990 to 2006, Bemmel was considerably expanded with three new housing estates: Klaverkamp, Klein Rome, and Essenpas.
 The hamlets of Doornik and De Pas are also included with Bemmel.
 The hamlet of Vossenpels is partly included with Bemmel and partly included with Lent; which became part of the municipality of Nijmegen in 1998.